archi-j/icon-studio.github.io/about.md

 title: About
 permalink: /about/
 ---
 Hi there, I'm Jihoon Chung and welcome to my website!.
 This website is for archiving studies in my spare time.
 I'm currently enrolled in a Ph.D. program in architectural science at Rensselaer Polytechnic Institute and work as a research assistant in [Center for Architecture Science and Ecology](https://www.case.rpi.edu/).
 My research area is construction 3D printing, BIM with IoT, and natural language processing.
 Also, I love architectural design.
-I'm interest in how information technology creates a whole new ecology of architecture & construction.
+I'm interest in how information technology creates a new ecology system of architecture & construction.
 Thank you for stopping by and I wish you all the best.

 More information can be found on my [CV](https://archi-j.github.io/resume/) & [Google Scholar Page](https://scholar.google.com/citations?user=ExZUcKYAAAAJ&hl=en&authuser=2).